kashish0622/git-version-control-practice/README.md

-# git-version-control-practice
+Welcome to **git-version-control-practice**!

-A complete practical guide to mastering Git commands and workflows through structured hands-on exercises.
+This repository is a complete hands-on practical guide to learning and mastering **Git and Version Control** concepts through real-world exercises.

+It is created as part of my internship preparation and assessment to demonstrate strong understanding of Git workflows used in software development teams.